Fast differentiation of hyperbolic chaos: Introduction

 This paper is organized as follows.
-Section~\ref{s:prep} reviews hyperbolic systems, the linear response formula, and the non-intrusive shadowing algorithm.
-Section~\ref{s:3step} derives the expansion formula of the unstable divergence.
-Section~\ref{s:compute unstable} derives the fast characterization.
-Section~\ref{s:algorithm} gives more details of the fast linear response algorithm, with a procedure list.
-Section~\ref{s:example} shows a numerical application on a modified solenoid map, which is a three-dimensional system with a two-dimensional unstable subspace, whose direction is unknown beforehand.
-Such an example is difficult for previous algorithms, \ree{but our algorithm is even faster than finite difference, which is typically regarded as an approximate algorithm.}
+First, we review the related literature.
+Section~\ref{s:prep} recalls in detail the tools that we shall use, such as hyperbolic systems, the linear response formula, and the nonintrusive shadowing algorithm.
+Section~\ref{s:3step} gets rid of the distributional derivatives in the unstable divergence, and derives a pointwisely defined expansion formula.
+Section~\ref{s:compute unstable} derives a convergent inductive expression from the expansion.
+Section~\ref{s:algorithm} gives more details of the fast response algorithm and lists the pseudocode. \Cref{s:discuss} gives some discussions on coding, cost estimation, and a potential program to extend to non-hyperbolic systems.
+Section~\ref{s:example} shows a numerical application on a 21-dimensional example.